Posted on March 28, 2020

 It goes without saying that I wish none of us had to deal with these challenges but hearing people talk about these experiences really helps me.
 It makes all of this less lonely, less isolating.
 And seeing strong, smart, insightful, compassionate people (real or fictional) deal with the same things I do, reminds me that I can be those things too, that my mental health problems don’t make me less of a person with less of a future.
 Seeing people succeeding in what they do, while living with these challenges makes me believe that that’s possible for me as well.
 Representation is a powerful thing.

-Category: anxiety, autism, depression, diagnosis, identity, medication, mental health, quotes, therapy, treatment Tagged: agents of shield, alex danvers, anxiety, bello magazine, bipolar, bipolar disorder, chloe bennet, chyler leigh, daisy johnson, depression, diagnosis, interview, mental health, mental health in the media, mental illness, neurodiversity, panic attack, representation, supergirl, therapy
+Category: autism, diagnosis, identity, medication, mental health, quotes, therapy, treatment Tagged: agents of shield, alex danvers, anxiety, bello magazine, bipolar, bipolar disorder, chloe bennet, chyler leigh, daisy johnson, depression, interview, mental health in the media, mental illness, neurodiversity, panic attack, representation, supergirl

 Posted on March 25, 2020